 Can you do me a favor?
 If you enjoyed my post would you mind sharing it with your friends?
 You can see more of my recipes by liking me on Facebook and follow me on Pinterest too.
 Otherwise, stay up to date by getting each new post sent directly to your inbox by subscribing today.

 - ¾ cup shredded mild cheddar cheese

 - Preheat oven to 400 degrees.

-- Place chicken breasts in 9x13” baking pan and bake until internal temp reaches 165 degrees. ~40 minutes, depending on thickness.
+- Place chicken breasts in 9x13” baking pan and bake until the internal temp reaches 165 degrees.
+Approximatley 25 minutes, depending on thickness.

-- Set chicken aside till cool enough to handle and then shred into large chunks, ~1” thick.
-Spread chicken evenly across the bottom of the baking pan.
+- Set chicken aside until cool enough to handle and then shred into large chunks.
+Then spread the chicken evenly across the bottom of the baking pan.

-- With the pan on low add cream cheese, mayo and ranch seasoning and cook until mixture combines into a sauce, stirring as needed.
+- With the skillet set over low heat add cream cheese, mayo, and ranch seasoning to the bacon and jalapeno mixture.
+Then cook until the mixture combines into a sauce, stirring as needed.

-- Place baking pan in oven preheated to 350 degrees for 15 minutes.
-Finish under the broiler for 5 minutes, or until all cheese is melted and browned slightly.
+- Set your oven temperature to 350 degrees and place your casserole dish in the oven for 15 minutes.
+Finish cooking the casserole under the broiler for 5 minutes, or until all cheese is melted and browned slightly.
 Rotate as needed to prevent burning.

 This recipe was originally published here on December 9, 2016.